 Global conditions for resuming study abroad programs are being examined, but browsing the possibilities is still enjoyable.
 In addition to the many options through Illinois Abroad and Global Exchange, some degree programs have their own immersive courses.
 Architecture offers a yearlong exchange at the Technical University of Catalunya in Barcelona.
 Dance has ongoing relationships with universities in Taiwan and Israel.
 Musicians can take a summer residency in Cambridge, England.
 Theatre sends students to Dublin, England, and New Zealand.
 Artists, designers, and planners have numerous choices across the planet.
 FAA International Programs is the best source for identifying arts-related programs.
 Or you can contact a departmental advisor to find out other ways that students can live and study in cultures around the globe.

 A degree will provide a broad liberal arts education, collaborations with students across disciplines, rigorous training, and close mentorship by acclaimed faculty, visiting artists, and other experts.
 Students at Illinois make valuable contacts and have a built-in network to locate jobs, start graduate work, and pursue their individual expression as artists.
-Just ask our class of 2013: as of July 2015, 100% were employed, in graduate school, or in an internship.
+Just ask our class of 2018: according to a March 2020 survey, 92% were employed, in graduate school, or in a volunteer position.
 You might also be interested in the survey by the Strategic National Arts Alumni Project on what students across the country do with their arts degrees after graduation.

 The College of Fine and Applied Arts is a great start: the average course has just 15 students.
 Many buildings are within a few blocks, plus there's a reliable—and free—campus bus system.
 The atmosphere of a large research university offers original thinking, expansive courses, hands-on workshops and labs, fascinating talks and concerts, world-class libraries, people from around the world, diverse student organizations, volunteer opportunities, sports events, and experiences not available anywhere else.
 The Office of Undergraduate Admissions can give you a glimpse into campus life.